PixelOS1/What-is-PixelOS/README.md

 # What is PixelOS?

 PixelOS began out the need for our team to deliver pixel streaming in the cloud.
+Pixel Streaming refers to the effort to stream a video game, over a server, to a client somewhere on the internet.

 PixelOS comes in two flavours:
 - PixelOS Server Edition